Find a spider by...

 Recent toxicological reports have cast strong doubts about the ability of white-tailed spiders to cause development of large areas of long-lasting skin ulceration when they bite humans.

-Spider(s) with a very similar appearance: Some other lamponid species.
+Spider(s) with a very similar appearance: Other lamponid species.

 Email Ron Atkinson for more information.